Château Pavie Macquin Saint-Emilion 2019 - 1er Grand Cru Classé B

 Hachette

-"It navigates between velvet and silk, with one of the most impressive finishes among the Premier Crus! ~ B&D"
+“It glides between velvety and silky textures, with a finish that ranks among the most impressive of the Premier Crus! ~ B&D”

-"A clean sweep for the Thienpont trio in 2019.
+“A clean sweep for the Thienpont trio in 2019.
 If Larcis is the stone and Beauséjour HDL is the earth, Pavie Macquin is the sky.
-The nose reveals a sensual, seductive character—dare we say sexy.
-The extravagant, almost oriental fruit, with notes of spice and noble wood, is enhanced by an airy, musky touch.
+The nose reveals a sensual, seductive character—dare we say sexy?
+The extravagant, almost oriental fruit, along with notes of spice and fine oak, are enhanced by an airy, musky touch.
 The palate is taut and vibrant.
-This is a perfectly ripe wine with velvety tannins, propelled by incredible energy and a vertical structure.
-It is the terroir in all its splendor, with a dynamic, racy signature and incredible energy.
-Immense.
-(Terre de Vins 2020) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+This is a wine perfectly ripe, with velvety tannins propelled by incredible energy and a structure that stands tall.
+It is the terroir in all its splendor, with a dynamic, racy signature and wild energy.
+Immense. " (Terre de vins 2020) - Delivery in a wooden crate is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Pavie Macquin wines at the best price in a private sale!